KuskIV/ml_exam_notes/notes/03 - SVM.md

 $$\phi:\mathbb{R}^D\rightarrow\mathbb{R}^{D'}$$

-defines how some original data x is turned into a transformend data instance $\phi(x)=(\phi_1(x), \dots, \phi_D(x))$, where the components $\phi_i(x)$ are called features or basis functions and the $\mathbb{R}^{D'}$ is the feature space of $\phi$. $D'$ is often greater than $D$ and $\phi$ is typically non-linear.
+defines how some original data x is turned into a transformed data instance $\phi(x)=(\phi_1(x), \dots, \phi_D(x))$, where the components $\phi_i(x)$ are called features or basis functions and the $\mathbb{R}^{D'}$ is the feature space of $\phi$. $D'$ is often greater than $D$ and $\phi$ is typically non-linear.
 The idea is that we want to make to non-linear data into some data we can apply linear models to.

 ## Support Vector Machine (SVM)

 The objective of the SVM is to find a hyperplane in an N-dimensional space (N is the number of features) that distinctly classifies the datapoints.

-We want to find the widest road between different samples, and this is done by considering the dot products of suppot vectors and the samples.
+We want to find the widest road between different samples, and this is done by considering the dot products of support vectors and the samples.

 ![](../attachments/Clipboard_2022-02-14-10-34-57.png)

-To seperate two classes of data points, there are many possible hyperplanes.
+To separate two classes of data points, there are many possible hyperplanes.
 The objective is the find a plane that has the maximum margin, i.e the maximum distance between datapoints of both classes.

-Hyperplanes are dicision boundaries that help classify the datapoints.
-Datpoints falling on either side of the hyperplane can be attributed to different classes.
+Hyperplanes are decision boundaries that help classify the datapoints.
+Datapoints falling on either side of the hyperplane can be attributed to different classes.

-The dimensionality of the hyperplane depends on the number ofeatures, if the input feature is 2, then the hyperplane is just a line.
-If the number of features is 3, then the hyperpalne becomes a two-dimensional plane.
+The dimensionality of the hyperplane depends on the number of features, if the input feature is 2, then the hyperplane is just a line.
+If the number of features is 3, then the hyperplane becomes a two-dimensional plane.

 Support vectors are datapoints closer to the hyperplane and influence the position and orientation of the hyperplane.
 Using these support vectors, we maximize the margin of the classifier.
 Deleting the support vectors will change the position of the hyperplane.

 The margin is the distance between the decision oundary and the closest of the datapoints.
-Maximizing the margin leads to a particular choice of decision boundry.
-The location of the boundry is determined by a subset of the datapoints known as support vectors, indicated by the cickles on the right.
+Maximizing the margin leads to a particular choice of decision boundary.
+The location of the boundary is determined by a subset of the datapoints known as support vectors, indicated by the cickles on the right.

 ![](../attachments/Clipboard_2022-02-14-10-57-20.png)